Crazy For Symmetry

 Day Market/Night Market

-David Stairs My Mother used to shop at five different places, less out of vendor loyalty, which disappeared in America in the ’60’s, than to get the best price.
-Most of her retailers had grown to large conglomerates; gone were the independent grocers, butchers, and pharmacists of the mid-century.
-Flowershop at night, Mallesvaram
+My Mother used to shop at five different places, less out of vendor loyalty, which disappeared in America in the ’60’s, than to get the best price.
+Most of her retailers had grown to large conglomerates; gone were the independent grocers,… Continue Reading →

 Tiffin